The Best Contractors Tools & Equipment Insurance for 2026

 How Much Does Tools & Equipment Insurance Cost?

 The cost of tools and equipment insurance can vary widely depending on the policy’s coverage.
-A range of $12 to $50 per month is typical, with policies out of this range typically covering specialized and very expensive equipment or providing extensive project completion coverage.
-With $10,000 a typical coverage limit, this means that the cost per $1,000 of coverage ranges from $1.20 to $5.00 per month.
+A range of $15 to $65 per month is typical for most contractors, with policies out of this range typically covering specialized, high-value machinery or providing coverage for business interruption and project delays.
+With $10,000 a typical coverage limit, this means that the cost per $1,000 of coverage ranges from $1.50 to $6.50 per month.

 Factors That Affect the Cost of Tools & Equipment Coverage